olderdissen/pdf-api/readme.md

 ## feature ##

-the list of loaded resources is internally stored the same way like the list of used resources of a single page. whenever a resource is loaded, it is applied to the internal list of loaded resources. whenver a resource is used by a page, it is applied to the list of used resources of the page. this makes it possible to let users have real-time access to all key, values and elements at any time. this prevent multiple loadings of identical fonts.
+the internal list of loaded resources is stored the same way like /Resources of a single page. whenever a resource is loaded, it is applied to the internal list of loaded resources. whenver a resource is used by a page, it is applied to /Resources of the page. this makes it possible to let users have real-time access to all key, values and elements at any time. this prevent multiple loadings of identical fonts.